-Can you believe I found myself in Norway?
-In January?!
+Can you believe my introduction to Norway was during the winter?!
 I know, me neither.
-However, I had a super fun 2 weeks exploring with my friends, Silvia and Sher, and it all started with a little Trondheim winter welcome.
+However, I had a super fun few weeks exploring with my friends, Silvia and Sher, and it all started with a little Trondheim winter welcome.

 She was right, of course!
-Trondheim was a great first city stop on my Norwegian trip.
+Trondheim was a great first stop on our Norwegian trip.
 The city sits right along the River Nidelva and is part of the Trøndelag county.
 Its founding goes all the way back to 997, when it was called Kaupangen, and it even served as the capital of Norway during the Viking Age under the name, Niadros.
+There’s a ton of history in this one place and the views aren’t too shabby either.

 We’d go on to see her hometown of Mosjøen, do a lot of driving around the Helgeland coast, and then see the picturesque Lofoten before our trip came to an end, and Trondheim fit perfectly in the beginning.